mhenke/neovim-protocol-2015/level_design_guide.md

 - **Initial State:** The file starts with a few blank lines, so the user's cursor is not on any keyword at the beginning.
 This prevents tasks from being completed accidentally.
 - **Task Flow:** The tasks are designed to create a natural flow of navigation:
-    1. Move to `STATUS`.
+    1. Move to 'STATUS'.
-    2. Move to the end of the line.
+    2. Move to the end of the 'STATUS' line.
-    3. Jump to the end of the file.
+    3. Jump to '// END OF TRANSMISSION'.
     4. Jump to the top of the file.
 - **Task Types:** It uses a mix of `cursor_on` and `command_and_cursor_on` to guide the user while enforcing the use of specific keys like `$` and `G`.
-- **Combined Tasks:** We ended up using a `sequence` task to combine the line navigation tasks (`$`, `0`, `b`) into a single, more complex task, which makes the level more interesting and less cluttered with too many small tasks.

 ## Level 2 Example Analysis

-Level 2 combines concepts from the original levels 2, 3, and 4.
-It's a dense level that teaches the core editing toolkit.
+Level 2 is now a comprehensive level that teaches the core editing toolkit.

 - **New Keys:** `i`, `a`, `o`, `O`, `A`, `I`, `Esc`, `x`, `r`, `cw`, `ciw`, `C`, `dd`, `D`, `yy`, `p`, `P`, `u`, `Ctrl+r`.
 - **Task Design:**
     - **Insertion:** Tasks should require adding new lines of text (`o`, `O`) and inserting text at the beginning and end of lines (`I`, `A`).
-    - **Editing:** Tasks should involve changing words (`cw`), replacing characters (`r`), and deleting characters (`x`).
+    - **Editing:** Tasks should involve changing words (`cw`), replacing characters (`r`), deleting characters (`x`).
     - **Line Manipulation:** Tasks for deleting (`dd`), yanking (`yy`), and pasting (`p`, `P`) lines.
     - **Undo/Redo:** A task that requires the user to make a mistake and then correct it with `u`.
+    - It uses `sequence` tasks to combine multiple editing actions for a more realistic workflow.

 ## Level 3 Example Analysis